harmony-ai-solutions/harmony-speech-engine/docs/models.md

 Supports Local model path or Huggingface-Resolving by Model Name as described in the github repo below.
 Just put the name of the desired model into the `model` field of the configuration.

+**Note on VAD**: While Faster Whisper can perform Voice Activity Detection, it is significantly less suited for this task compared to specialized VAD models like Silero VAD.
+Faster Whisper often exhibits worse performance and a higher rate of false detections for VAD purposes due to its primary focus on transcription.
+For dedicated VAD tasks, using Silero VAD is highly recommended.

 Implementation Type: Native / Third-Party

 Links: